ordercloud-api/ordercloud-dotnet-catalyst/library/OrderCloud.Catalyst/Integrations/README.md

 ## Interfaces

-A key goal of these integrations is interoperability.
+A key goal of these integrations is *interoperability*.
 In other words, if two services solve roughly the same problem (e.g. calculating tax), they should expose the same contract.
-To facilitate that, there are interfaces like ITaxCalculator.
+To facilitate that, there are interfaces like [ITaxCalculator](./Interfaces/ITaxCalculator.cs).
 Please check under [/Integrations/Interfaces](./Interfaces) to see if any apply to your integration's problem domain.
 If some do, make sure your OCIntegrationCommand implements those interfaces.
-If none do still create your integration but we aware we may look to standardize it in the future.
+If none do, still create your integration but we aware we may look to standardize it in the future.
 Feel free open issues recommending changes or additions to the interfaces.

 ## Other Guidelines